joeytwiddle/significant-white-space/README.md

 Options can be tweaked to rename or remove that `=>` symbol, generate Java or C-style curlies, retain brackets around `if` conditionals rather than remove them, and enable conversion of inline functions to Coffeescript's `->` form.
 Python lovers may place `:`s at block starts if they wish.

 Please be aware of the caveats below.
 SWS only works on a (nice clean) subset of the target language.
 It was written in a quick-and-dirty fashion to work on 99% of valid code, with heuristics and warnings to mitigate the edge-cases.
-This allows us to use SWS on a variety of languages, without having to use a number of different lexers for language-specific String and Regexp literals.
+This allows us to employ SWS on a wide variety of languages, without having to use a number of different lexers for language-specific String and Regexp literals.

 SWS is written in HaXe.
 Currently we build an executable binary via Neko, but you may be able to export the tool to Java or Javascript.